-- provide incentives to achieve Company financial objectives; - provide long-term incentives for the executive officers; - set compensation levels competitively to attract and retain high quality executives and to motivate them to contribute to the Company's success; and - align the interests of executives with the interests of our stockholders.
+- provide incentives to achieve Company financial objectives; - · provide long-term incentives for the executive officers; - set compensation levels competitively to attract and retain highly-qualified executives and to motivate them to contribute to the Company's success: and - align the interests of executives with the interests of our stockholders.

 The Committee has determined that to achieve these objectives, the Company's executive compensation program should reward both individual and Company short-term and long-term performance.
-To this end, the Committee believes that executive compensation packages provided by the Company to its executive officers, including its NEOs, should generally include both cash and stock-based compensation.
+To this end, the Committee believes that executive compensation arrangements provided by the Company to its executive officers should generally include both cash and stock-based compensation.
+The Committee has increased the percentage of stock awards to be more heavily weighted to performance based awards, rather than time based awards, and will continue to analyze the appropriate mix of time and performance based stock awards.
 However, the Committee does not rely on any policy or formula in determining the appropriate mix of cash and equity compensation, nor does it rely on any policy or formula in allocating long-term compensation to different forms of awards.